-QuickBooks has a unique way of handling tax collection and reporting when 2+ taxes are being collected on a single invoice.
+QuickBooks has a unique rules for handling tax collection and reporting when 2+ taxes are being collected on a single invoice.
 They call it 'Tax Bundles' / 'Combined Tax Rates' (their rules not ours).
 Use the steps in this article to map corresponding multiple sales taxes on your Gazelle invoices to QuickBooks tax bundles.

 What does this mean for syncing a single sales tax / VAT in Gazelle to QuickBooks?

-Nothing, if you are only reporting a single tax on each of your invoices.
-However, if your governing tax agency requires you to collect 2+ sales taxes or VATs then you will need to follow the steps below:
+Nothing, if you are only reporting a single sales tax / VAT on each of your invoices.
+However, if your governing tax agency requires you to collect 2+ taxes on transactions then you will need to follow the steps below:

 How to set up Tax Bundles in QuickBooks.

 Step 1: In QuickBooks to go Taxes > Add/Edit Tax Rates and Agencies > New > Create a combined tax rate for every combination of taxes you are required to collect.